-- Higher energy level and less fatigue
+- Higher energy and less fatigue

 - Improved digestion

-- Weight loss or maintenance
+- Weight loss or maintenance of a healthy weight

 - Fewer symptoms of anxiety and depression